PostOShare/IdentityWebApi/README.md

 # Deployment

-The architecture of the deployment of the API and the SQL Server instance in AWS is illustrated below:
+The API and the SQL Server instance deployment architecture in AWS is illustrated below:

 ![Architecture of API deployment](https://github.com/PostOShare/IdentityWebApi/assets/17848426/576dbbbd-b03b-4190-8e3c-0345017da049)